[Exclusive] France pushes 'European way of life' amid Macron re-election bid

 "We don't see many skirts anymore, but we see many niqabs," Eric Zemmour, another French far-right presidential contender, claimed at a rally in Lille.

-The French EU presidency's rhetoric on the "European way of life" was described as "unhelpful" by Jessica White, a counter-terrorism expert at Rusi, a London-based think-tank.
+The French EU presidency's rhetoric on the "European way of life" was described as "unhelpful" by Jessica White, a terrorism expert at Rusi, a London-based think-tank.

 "European identity and associated fundamental values should not be based on religious affiliation," she told this website.